lucas-ko/MicrosoftCloudNotes/EntraID-SmartLockout.md

 ![image](https://github.com/user-attachments/assets/644a33b7-a658-4729-9596-58a602d71b43)

 >[!NOTE]
 >If you are using pass-through-authentication or ADFS (you really need that PHS project going!), above scenarios become a bit more complex as they involve real-time password verification on-premises.
-To avoid unnecessary account lockout, you should set lockout threshold in Entra ID to be lower that on-premises domain.
+To avoid unnecessary account lockout, you should set lockout threshold in Entra ID to be lower than for on-premises domain.

 >[!TIP]
 >Microsoft Entra ID also protects against attacks by analyzing more signals during each authentication attempt.
 Assessed data includes source IP reputation and associated malicious activity.